IP licence agreement template

 All our documents allow you flexibility to grant a licence to use the IP subject to conditions that you decide.

 Limiting the circumstances in which the IP can be used lets you license the same IP multiple times to different people or businesses in order to maximise the return on your work.
+The licensee agrees to comply with all specified conditions and limitations in the agreement.

 It also might the case that your work has a component that is the intellectual property of someone else, and that you don’t have a permit to sublicense it in certain circumstances.